KaeMoNee/wwm-midi-bridge/BUILD_INSTRUCTIONS.md

 *   `--uac-admin`: **Important.** Forces the executable to request Administrator privileges (User Account Control) when launched.
 This is required for the script to simulate key presses in games that run as Admin.
 *   `--noconfirm`: Replace output directory without asking for confirmation.
 *   `--onefile`: Bundle everything into a single `.exe` file for easy distribution.
-*   `--console`: The application will open with a console window.
-This is necessary for our text-based UI.
+*   `--noconsole`: The application will not open with a console window.
 *   `--add-data "locales;locales"`: This is the crucial part for internationalization.
 It copies the `locales` directory and all its contents into the build, ensuring the .json language files are available to the executable at runtime.
 The syntax is `source;destination_in_bundle`.
+*   `--icon="assets/icon.ico"`: Sets the application icon.

 ## Output